Nong Nooch Tropical Garden: Activities

+In addition to examining the wildlife, tourists experience religious ceremonies, martial arts demonstrations, massages, and elephant shows.
+There are also two restaurants, a small zoo and a hotel with a swimming pool and Thai style rental houses on the grounds.

+To the garden's east are two lakes which contains Arapaimas gigas from the Amazon river.
+Tourists can feed the Arapaimas gigas.

+Accommodations

+Nongnooch contains the Nongnooch Pattaya Garden and Resort, which contains one resort and three villas and are located besides the lake containing the Arapaimas gigas.

+Plants

 Cycads

 The garden focus on Southeast Asian, Tropical American and Central Africa species of Cycads, but a collection of almost every species can also been seen here.

 In connection with conservation agencies the garden's cycad collections serve as an important ex situ conservation site for this endangered and ancient plant group.

 On-going and continuing research at the garden concerning taxonomy and horticultural use has increased the knowledge about this plant group worldwide.

 The Cycad genebank is managed by Anders J. Lindstrom, an expert in cycads.